NicEastvillage/TokenElimReproducibilityPackage/README.md

 # Token Elimination Reproducibility Package

-This is a reproducibility package for the paper 'Token Elimination in Model Checking of Petri Nets' TACAS'25 by Nicolaj Ø. Jensen, Jiri Srba, and Kim G. Larsen.
+This is a reproducibility package for the paper 'Token Elimination in Model Checking of Petri Nets' TACAS'25 by Nicolaj Ø. Jensen, Kim G. Larsen, and Jiri Srba.

 The package contains the models, queries, and binary used to produce the results of the paper as well as scripts to reproduce the graphs and tables.
 Due to the size of the benchmark, reproducing the data takes a significant amount of time, and we therefore also include the data used for the paper's graphs and tables in the package.

 The package was tested using WSL2 and [TACAS'23 AE VM](https://zenodo.org/records/7113223).

+DOI: 10.5281/zenodo.14608439

 ## Prerequisites

 - Bash
-- Python 3.10+
+- Python 3.10 (`python3` and `pip`)
 - tar

 ## Instructions